-Canon 7D II versus Panasonic G80
+Canon 7D II vs Panasonic G80

 The Canon EOS 7D Mark II and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2014 and September 2016.
 The 7D Mark II is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D II vs Panasonic G80